Trump explains Sweden terror attack comment that baffled a nation

 "He was talking about rising crime and recent incidents in general — not referring to a specific incident," White House Deputy Press Secretary Sarah Huckabee Sanders told reporters.

-The country had spent the day baffled, however, because the president had said "last night" and nothing appeared to have happened.
+But the country had spent the day baffled, because the president had said "last night" and nothing appeared to have happened.

 "Sweden?
 Terror attack?
 What has he been smoking?
 Questions abound," Carl Bildt, a former Swedish prime minister, wrote on Twitter while he attended the Munich Security Conference on Sunday.